Engaging a builder

 Whether you’re building a new home, adding an extension or carrying out structural repairs to your house, it’s likely you'll need to engage a building practitioner to do the work.

 In Victoria, building practitioners must be registered with the VBA to perform certain kinds of work.
-You’ll also need to use a registered builder for most domestic building work worth more than $10,000 (including parts and labour).
+You’ll also need to use a registered builder for most domestic building work worth more than $10,000 (including labour and materials).